 Your health care team will position you on a table, usually on your back, and inject the radioactive tracer into a vein in your arm.
 You might feel pressure or a cold sensation while the radioactive tracer is injected.

 During the procedure

-During the test, you may get an intravenous injection of the drug sincalide (Kinevac), which makes your gallbladder contract and empty.
-Morphine, another drug sometimes given during a HIDA scan, makes the gallbladder easier to visualize.
+During the test, you may get an IV injection of the medicine sincalide (Kinevac), which makes your gallbladder contract and empty.
+Morphine sometimes is given during a HIDA scan to make the gallbladder easier to see.

 A gamma camera is positioned over your abdomen to take pictures of the tracer as it moves through your body.
 This process takes about an hour, during which you'll need to remain still.